Approximability of convex bodies and volume entropy in Hilbert geometry: Volume entropy and approximability

-\end{cor} \begin{proof} It suffices to prove that the approximability of a convex body $\Omega$ containing the origin and its polar $\Omega^*$ are equal.
-However, notice that for $\varepsilon$ small enough, if $P_k$ is a polytope with $k$ vertexes inside the $\varepsilon$-Hausdorff neighborhood of $\Omega$, then its polar $P_k^*$ is a polytope with $k$ faces containing $\Omega^*$ and contained in its $\varepsilon$-Hausdorff neighborhood.
-A known fact (see Gruber \cite{gruber}) states that the approximability can be computed either by minimising the vertexes or the faces.
-Hence $a(\Omega)=a(\Omega^*)$ and our result follows from the Main Theorem. \end{proof}
+It suffices to prove that the approximability of a convex body $\Omega$ containing the origin and its polar $\Omega^*$ are equal.
+Without loss of generality we can assum that the unit ball is $\Omega$'s John's ellipsoid.
+Hence $\Omega$ is contained in the ball of radius the dimension and its polar contains the ball of radius the inverse of the dimension and is included in the unit ball.
+Now, notice that for $\varepsilon$ small enough, if $P_k$ is a polytope with $k$ vertexes inside the $\varepsilon$-Hausdorff neighborhood of $\Omega$, then its polar $P_k^*$ is a polytope with $k$ faces containing $\Omega^*$ and contained in its $\varepsilon\cdot C$-Hausdorff neighborhood, for some constant $C$ depending only on the dimension.
+A known fact (see Gruber~\cite{gruber} section 11.2) states that the approximability can be computed either by minimising the vertexes or the faces.
+Hence $\underline{a}(\Omega)=\underline{a}(\Omega^*)$ and $\overline{a}(\Omega)=\overline{a}(\Omega^*)$.
+The statement therefore follows from the Main Theorem. \end{proof}